 Welby Way Elementary Charter School is a charter elementary school in Los Angeles.
-The principal of Welby Way Elementary Charter School is Jungun Yoo.
-760 children attend Welby Way Elementary Charter School and identify as Black, non-Hispanic; White, non-Hispanic; and Asian.
+The principal of Welby Way Elementary Charter School is J. Yoo, who can be contacted at email@example.com.
+776 children attend Welby Way Elementary Charter School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Filipino.
 3% of the Welby Way Elementary Charter School students are "limited in English proficiency."
-15% of the 760 students here get reduced lunch prices.
-The ratio of students to teachers at Welby Way Elementary Charter School is 22:1.
+14% of the 776 students here are paying reduced lunch prices.
+The student to teacher ratio at Welby Way Elementary Charter School is 22:1.
 Shepherd of the Valley Lutheran School is one of the nearest elementary schools.

 - Computer arts

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||14%||75%|

 I used to be a teacher and am honestly VERY impressed by what a great principal we have.
 She really demonstrates servant-leadership.
 She works tirelessly to help this school get all the funds to put towards what's best.
 She is very wise kind respectful positive & genuinely caring.
 People who speak negatively about her probably just didn't get their way with something and are upset.
 Saying that she is all about test scores means you really don't know her or have gone to any meetings offered to be more informed to make such ignorant comments.
 She has the utmost respect from her staff which shows a lot.
 Very positive & kind school environment!
 There are many fab teachers and some not as fab but that's in EVERY school anywhere.
 You make the best of it.
 We have such a dedicated and awesome PTA to help fund so many of the awesome programs/workers this school offers.
 What makes a school great is the leadership teachers parent involvement & curriculum...this is a great school.
 So grateful to have my kids here.